Azure/apim-lab/apim-lab/3-adding-apis/adding-apis-3-3-calling-api.md

   ![APIM Policy CORS All APIs](../../assets/images/apim-policy-cors-all-apis-2.png)

-- After enabling CORS in APIM let's go back to our frontend <https://colors-web.azurewebsites.net> and follow these steps:
+- After enabling CORS in Azure API Management let's go back to our frontend <https://colors-web.azurewebsites.net> and follow these steps:

 - Click on the hamburger menu next to *Colors* in the top left corner.
 - Click on **Config**.